Mar. 12, 2023

 Ependymoblastoma was initially considered a subtype of the ependymoma.
 Histologically, ependymoblastomas are primarily composed of small, undifferentiated cells associated with regions of relatively well-formed ependymal blastic rosettes.
 The tumor is now classified as an embryonal tumor and is primarily considered a subtype of primitive neuroectodermal tumor of childhood.
 In the revised World Health Organization classification of CNS tumors, ependymoblastomas are given a separate designation under the general category of embryonal tumors.

-Based on transcriptional profiling studies, it is now widely accepted that despite histologic similarities, ependymomas rising from different regions of the brain have distinct gene profiles and signature cellular lineages (55).
-Supratentorial ependymomas, which are in great part from radial glial lineage, have been demonstrated by mRNA profiling, cytogenetic analysis, and epigenetic analysis to be molecularly different from infratentorial ependymomas (Wit et al 2011; 28).
-The largest subgrouping of pediatric supratentorial ependymomas are characterized by gene fusions involving RELA.
-RELA is a transcriptional factor important in NF-kB pathway activation; such tumors comprise approximately 70% of supratentorial ependymomas.
-The C11orf95-RELA fusions result from chromothripsis of chromosome 11q.
+Based on transcriptional profiling studies, it is now widely accepted that despite histologic similarities, ependymomas rising from different regions of the brain have distinct gene profiles and signature cellular lineages (57).
+Supratentorial ependymomas, which are in great part from radial glial lineage, have been demonstrated by mRNA profiling, cytogenetic analysis, and epigenetic analysis to be molecularly different from infratentorial ependymomas (103; 29).
+The largest subgrouping of pediatric supratentorial ependymomas are characterized by gene fusions involving ZFTA.
+ZFTA is a transcriptional factor important in NF-kB pathway activation; such tumors comprise approximately 70% of supratentorial ependymomas.
+The ZFTA fusions result from chromothripsis of chromosome 11q.
 Such tumors have evidence of NF-kB pathway activation and low rates of mutation other than the fusion.
-Gain of chromosome 1q occurs in approximately one quarter of cases, and 1q25 copy number gain is a poor prognostic factor (03).
+Gain of chromosome 1q occurs in approximately one quarter of cases, and 1q25 copy number gain is a poor prognostic factor (04).

 The second supratentorial molecular subtype is the YAP1 subtype.
 These tumors tend to occur at a younger age and demonstrate fusion of YAP1 with MAMLD1.
 The tumor has a relatively stable genome and a favorable prognosis.

-YAP tumors are uncommon and non-RELA fusions/non-YAP fusions are more common.
-Mixed ependymomas/subependymomas have an excellent prognosis (68).
+YAP tumors are uncommon, and non-ZFTA fusions/non-YAP fusions are more common.
+Mixed ependymomas/subependymomas have an excellent prognosis (71).

 With regards to posterior fossa ependymomas in childhood, the most common type is posterior fossa subtype-A. Presenting predominantly in young children, at a median age of 3 years, this tumor has a CpG hypermethylated phenotype (CIMP+).
 It tends to have low rates of mutations that affect protein structure without recurring mutations and a balanced chromosomal profile.
 Approximately 25% will have a mutation of chromosome 1.
-Also, H3K27M mutations have been found in posterior fossa subtype-A tumors and may connote an even more dire outcome (26; 71).
-This tumor type has the worse prognosis of all subsets of ependymomas.
+Also, H3K27M mutations have been found in posterior fossa subtype-A tumors and may connote an even more dire outcome (27; 74), and they have been used as a surrogate to designate methylation-based PFA tumors.

 No means of prevention is known for the development of an ependymoma.
 There is no clear-cut genetic predilection, although, as in many other types of CNS tumors, there is a suggestion that children with a neurofibromatosis may be at slightly higher risk for the development of ependymomas.